bernardpeh/solidity_ninja/README.md

 * should not allow acct1 to refund 3 tickets.
 * should allow acct1 to refund 1 ticket and contract balance should be 1 ether and remaining tickets become 19.
 * should allow acct2 to send 2.5 ether to the contract and the contract balance should be 3.5 ether and total ticket is still 19.
-* should allow acct3 to buy 19 tickets and contract should no longer be available.
+* should allow acct3 to buy 19 tickets and contract should be destroyed (owner, ticket, price and buyers should be set to 0).
 * acct0 should have 122.5 eth, acct1 have 99 ether and acct2 have 78.5 ether remaining

 # References